Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 ### The solution

 That is something that cannot and likely shouldn't be resolved automatically, because it might introduce errors and bugs that will be very hard to track down, not to even bring up more complex examples of conflicts, such as ones that involve changes that add, remove and move lines of code all over the place.

 tl;dr it tries its best but ultimately is just a dumb program, therefore, we must ourselves do work to ensure that it can do most of the work, while minimizing the effort spent on manual involvement, in the cases where the conflicts will be inevitable.

 Our answer to this is modularization of the code.

 **Modularization** means, that most of the changes and additions we do, will be kept in a separate **`modular_skyrat/`** folder, as independent from the core code as possible, and those which absolutely cannot be modularized, will need to be properly marked by comments, specifying where the changes start, where they end, and which feature they are a part of, but more on that in the next section.

 ## The modularization protocol

+If your change is not entirely contained within an already modularized feature, pick some previously unused name for it, it will come in handy, as you will be marking the code using it, for example `DNA-FEATURE-WINGS` or `XENOARCHEAOLOGY`

 ### Assets: images, sounds, icons and binaries

 Git doesn't handle conflicts of binary files well at all, therefore changes to core binary files are absolutely forbidden, unless you have a really *really* ***really*** good reason to do otherwise.

 All assets added by us should be added to the appropriate subfolders of the **`modular_skyrat/`**, creating them if necessary, corresponding to the position where they would go in the core code's folder structure so:

 - Icons go into **`modular_skyrat/icons/`**
   - ***Example:*** You are adding a new uniform for cargo.
   You go check where similar clothing in the core code is located.
-  You find the on-mob sprites in `icons/mob/clothing/under/cargo.dmi`
-  You find the item sprites in `icons/obj/clothing/under/cargo.dmi`
-  Therefore your new sprites go into the corresponding modular folders
-  `modular_skyrat/icons/mob/clothing/under/cargo.dmi` and `modular_skyrat/icons/obj/clothing/under/cargo.dmi`
-  The next step would only be to point the new item to the new icon  files, through changing the appropriate item's vars, like so:
+  You find the on-mob sprites in `icons/mob/clothing/under/cargo.dmi` You find the item sprites in `icons/obj/clothing/under/cargo.dmi` Therefore your new sprites go into the corresponding modular folders `modular_skyrat/icons/mob/clothing/under/cargo.dmi` and `modular_skyrat/icons/obj/clothing/under/cargo.dmi` The next step would only be to point the new item to the new icon  files, through changing the appropriate item's vars, in your modular file, like so:

     ``` byond
+    /obj/item/clothing/under/rank/cargo/cargo_superman
       icon = 'modular_skyrat/icons/obj/clothing/under/cargo.dmi'
+      icon_state = "cargo_superman"
       worn_icon = 'modular_skyrat/icons/mob/clothing/under/cargo.dmi'
+      worn_icon_state = "cargo_superman"
     ```

   With likely other vars set to their own appropriate values.
 Clothing is not the focal point of this guide, so ask around or figure it by yourself.

   - ***Example:*** You're adding a new lavaland mob.
-  Again, you go check where similar-class mobs are located, let's say `icons/mob/lavaland/lavaland_monsters.dmi`, so yours goes into `modular_skyrat/icons/mob/lavaland/lavaland_monsters.dmi`
-  And likewise, you touch your modular code up to point to the modular icon file.
+  Again, you go check where similar-class mobs are located, let's say `icons/mob/lavaland/lavaland_monsters.dmi`, so yours goes into `modular_skyrat/icons/mob/lavaland/lavaland_monsters.dmi` And likewise, you touch your modular code up to point to the modular icon file.

 - Sounds go into **`modular_skyrat/sound/`** folder, following similar rules as above, but with a little bit more freedom in terms of organization.